impress-org/woocommerce-preview-emails/README.md

              * wordimpress-icon.png (file)

 # STEP 2: Require the file in your functions.php
-Now you need to require the `woo-preview-emails.php` file in your themes `function.php` file.
+Now you need to require the `woo-preview-emails.php` file in your themes `functions.php` file.
 Here is an example:

 ```
 /**